Rising Gas Prices and the Effects on Businesses

 Each month, ADP, a large-scale payroll and human resources company releases their National Employment Report®, which provides a high-level look at month-over-month private-sector employment changes across the country.

-ADP’s Small Business Report, which further synthesizes the small business landscape, shows that the 174,000 jobs gain was driven mostly by the “Very Small” businesses (1-19 employees) which increased by 100,000 jobs, while “Other Small” businesses (20-49 employees) increased by 74,000 jobs.
+ADP’s Small Business Report, which further synthesizes the small business landscape, shows that the 90,000 jobs gain was driven mostly by “Other Small” businesses (20-49 employees) which increased by 53,000 jobs.
+The “Very Small” businesses (1-19 employees) increased by 37,000 jobs.

-Nationally, existing-home sales increased to a seasonally-adjusted annual rate of 6.01 million in March — down 3.7% from the prior month, but up 9.1% from a year ago.
-Home sales in the South similarly declined 6.1% from the prior month, but up 12.3% from the same time a year ago.
+Nationally, existing-home sales decreased to a seasonally adjusted annual rate of 5.77 million in March — down 2.6% from the previous month and 4.5% from a year ago.
+Home sales in the South similarly declined 3.0% from the previous month and 3.0% from one year prior.

 National Retail Sales